dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 the alternate solution of a single node keeps our options open.

 ## Costs
-I should note that the cost of running opscenter will likely be a drop in the bucket compared to the costs of running the Cassandra cluster(s), however we should be aware of the cost ramifications of our decisions.
+I should note that the cost of running Opscenter will likely be a drop in the bucket compared to the costs of running the Cassandra cluster(s), however we should be aware of the cost ramifications of our decisions.

 There are a few cost considerations, and I fully admit all of them are probably pocket change compared to your monthly AWS spend but I think its important to understand them.

 The first cost we need to consider is the cross zone traffic charges.
 A lot of people don't know this but AWS